openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 ### Component Environment Variables

-- `OIDC_JWT_ISSUER_URI` or `OIDC_ISSUER_URI`: URI for the OIDC provider that will be used to authenticate REST clients.
+- `OIDC_JWT_ISSUER_URI` or `OIDC_ISSUER_URI` (Required): URI for the OIDC provider that will be used to authenticate REST clients.
 The OIDC configuration endpoint must exist at the value of this environment variable with `/.well-known/openid-configuration` appended.
 If both environment variables are provided, `OIDC_JWT_ISSUER_URI` will be used.
+If `OIDC_JWT_ISSUER_URI` is set on Workflow Manager, it should be set to the same value on the component services.
+If `OIDC_JWT_ISSUER_URI` is not set on Workflow Manager, `OIDC_ISSUER_URI` should be set to the same value on Workflow Manager and the component services.
-- `WFM_USER`: The client ID that the component service will use when registering the component with Workflow Manager.
+- `OIDC_CLIENT_ID` (Required): The client ID that the component service will use when registering the component with Workflow Manager.
-- `WFM_PASSWORD`: The client secret that the component service will use when registering the component with Workflow Manager.
+- `OIDC_CLIENT_SECRET` (Required): The client secret that the component service will use when registering the component with Workflow Manager.

 ## Example with Keycloak